FloWuenne/GenAP2_single-cell_tutorials/tutorials/pipeline_description.md

 Details about the computational pipelines
 ================

-# Pipeline description

 We have set up several popular scRNA-seq tools inside the GenAP2 galaxy framework.
 We are planning to implement more tools in the future.
 Check back at the [GenAP homepage](https://genap.ca/public/home) frequently to find out about any new tools implemented.

-All of the code for these tools is available freely on Github under the .
-Please note that the galaxy tool implementations for Seurat and Scanpy have been developed by the [EBI Gene Expression Group](https://github.com/ebi-gene-expression-group) and have only been forked and tested in the GenAP2 galaxy implementation.
+All of the code for these tools is generally available under the supplied reference links.
+Please note that the galaxy tool implementations for Seurat and Scanpy have been developed by the [EBI Gene Expression Group](https://github.com/ebi-gene-expression-group) and have only been forked and implemented to work in the GenAP2 galaxy implementation.
+We would like to acknowledge the great work and effor the EBI Gene Expression group and all collaborators have put into implementing these tools for Galaxy\!

-## Currently implemented tools
+# Currently implemented tools in GenAP2

-### Alignment and quantification of scRNA-seq data
+## Alignment and quantification of scRNA-seq data

 These tools allow you to directly input raw FASTQ files to quantify your single-cell data.